Morgan Poaty

-Morgan Poaty (born 15 July 1997) is a professional footballer who plays as a left-back for Swiss club Lausanne-Sport.
+Morgan Paul Poaty (born 15 July 1997) is a professional footballer who plays as a left-back for Swiss club Lausanne-Sport.
 Born in France, he played for the Congo national team.

-Career
+Club career

 In September 2018, Poaty joined Ligue 2 side Troyes on a season-long loan from Montpellier.

 In July 2021, Poaty signed for Belgian club Seraing on a two-year contract with an option for a third year.

 On 22 August 2023, Poaty signed a two-year contract with Lausanne-Sport in Switzerland.

 International career

 Poaty was born in France to a Congolese mother and French father.
 He is a youth international for France.
 He debuted with the Congo national team in a 1–1 2022 FIFA World Cup qualification tie with Togo on 9 October 2021.